yegermaster/Deadle/README.md

 ![logo.jpg](app/static/img/logo.jpg)

-# Deadle —A Historical Figure Guessing Game
+# Deadle — A Historical Figure Guessing Game

 Deadle is a web game inspired by the popular word game Wordle, but with a twist - players are trying to guess historical (dead) figures.